 Downtown is a highly walkable district that is enhanced by a mix of commercial, entertainment, residential, and cultural amenities with strong multimodal access.
 This chapter contains priorities that support mixed-use cultural opportunities that bring life and vibrancy to Bloomington's downtown.
-Overall this chapter supports Objective 4: Nurture our Vibrant City Center.
+Overall this chapter supports the following Vision Statement principles: